 When the unexpected occurs, we are here 24/7 to listen to your side of the story and act on your behalf.

 The crime of embezzlement is outlined in the California Penal Code under Section 503 as a misappropriation of funds entrusted to an individual.
-This means that people from all walks of life and in all sorts of different positions of power over money could face embezzlement charges if they are accused of appropriating that money in the wrong way, especially for the purposes of person financial gain.
-If you need an embezzlement lawyer in El Segundo, we can take your case and help you explore your legal options.
+This means that people from all walks of life and in all sorts of different positions of power over money could face embezzlement charges if they are accused of appropriating that money in the wrong way, especially for the purposes of personal financial gain.
+If you need an embezzlement lawyer, we can take your case and help you explore your legal options.

 Because embezzlement is regarded as a form of theft, in the state of California almost all embezzlement cases are prosecuted as either petit theft (involving less than 950 dollars) or grand theft (involving more than 950 dollars), and cases treated as grand theft could be prosecuted as either misdemeanors or felonies depending on various factors related to the circumstances of the alleged crime.
 Some cases of embezzlement could involve breaking federal laws, and these cases would be considered federal offenses instead of (or as well as) state offenses.

 Embezzlement is defined in a broad way under state law, and as such, there are a variety of situations in which California Penal Code 503 can be broken and a person could be charged with a crime.

 Example 1: Embezzlement by a conservator

 If a person has guardianship over an adult relative who is seriously disabled or otherwise no longer able to handle their own finances and they use their power over that relative’s money to transfer funds to their own banking account for personal use, this could be charged as embezzlement and prosecuted as either petit theft or grand theft, depending on the amount of funds transferred.